The Green Frog Photo Story

 When I was a teenager, my plan was to be an off-the-grid mountain man.
 I ditched those plans when I realized if I was off the grid, there'd be nowhere to plug in a stereo or any of my amplifiers.
 I moved to Madison specifically to have a bigger talent pool in which to find a band to play in.
 I became a professional photographer when I was splitting my time between photography and being a gigging songwriter, and told the universe "Okay, I don't care which it is, but either music or photography has to start earning a sustainable living."
 That week, I got my first well-paid commercial photo gig, and that was that.
 I never stopped playing music, though.
 And now as a filmmaker and editor, that musical background is more important than ever.
 When I'm editing video, I put it together as though I'm writing a song, with verses, choruses, crescendos, and quiet.
 And often times I end up soundtracking the video by recording the music myself.
 I love it, because all of my creative worlds have collided perfectly in the realm of video production.

 When not shooting, I am a dad to four rambunctious kids with minds of their own, husband to a spitfire empath, and I spend as much time as I can outdoors hiking and biking.
-I’m also one of the founding members of Until Love Is Equal, a Grand Rapids LGBT rights group.
+I’m also one of the founding members of Until Love Is Equal, a Grand Rapids LGBT rights group and Artpeers, a 501(c)3 forging trust-based relationships to create site-based art and performance that provides unconventional access to diverse people, places and perspectives.

 JEFF HUYCK / DETAIL ENTHUSIAST